 With the goal to increase throughput and energy efficiency for bulk data transfers, pipelining and burst forwarding were proposed as enhancements at the data link layer.
 Regarding 6LoWPAN fragmentation, pipelining [RCBG10, DC14] allows all fragments that belong to a specific IPv6 packet to be forwarded to the final destination inside the constrained node network in a single fragment stream.
-Thus, while Eve would be able to overhear legitimate 6LoWPAN fragments, she could not inject spoofed attack fragments before the fragment duplication attack.
+Thus, while Eve would be able to overhear legitimate 6LoWPAN fragments, she could not inject spoofed attack fragments before the fragmented IPv6 packet is reassembled.
+This prevents her from mounting the fragment duplication attack.
 Currently proposed pipelining approaches, however, only consider the sequential download of bulk data from one constrained device at a time and monopolize the network resources on the forwarding path for a specific bulk transfer.
 Hence, pipelining typically is not applicable in the context of uncoordinated end-to-end transmissions.
 This stands in stark contrast to our content-chaining scheme that does not require coordination and is independent from the specific capabilities of the underlying link layer.